 Shannon is a certified functional movement trainer, has completed Trauma Sensitive Yoga training, and she has a master's degree in leadership and psychology.
 She has certified over 65 yoga teachers in the FireFlex methodology.

-Carol Day, ACE Certified Personal Trainer, YMCA Certified Exercise Instructor and Yoga Fit Certified Yoga Instructor, has been a certified FireFlex Yoga instructor for 6 years.
-Carol moved to San Jose 20 years ago, where she started working as a yoga instructor for the YMCA.
-A keen exercise enthusiast, Carol has been working within the health and fitness community for 30 years and teaching yoga for 17 years.
-Carol’s specialties include teaching FireFlex Yoga, trauma sensitive yoga, pre and post-natal yoga and teaching yoga and exercise to cancer survivors through Stanford University.
+Carol Day is a 200 hour certified Yoga Works instructor, ACE Certified Personal Trainer and a YMCA Certified Exercise Instructor and has been delivering FireFlex Yoga classes and trainings for 6 years.
+Carol moved to the USA 20 years ago, where she started teaching for the YMCA.
+A keen exercise enthusiast, Carol has been working within the health and fitness community for 30 years and teaching yoga for 18 years.
+Carol’s training and specialties include teaching FireFlex Yoga, trauma sensitive yoga, pre and post-natal yoga and teaching yoga and exercise to cancer survivors through Stanford University.

 In 2017 I was sent to a First Responder Resiliency Retreat by my Chief in order to bring back wellness tools for my fellow firefighters.
 It was there that I met Tod & Lisa of Soul Yoga and discovered FireFlex yoga.
 I was hooked.
 As soon as I was back at work, Healdsburg Fire Department signed a contract with FireFlex yoga to teach us in the station and inspired me to complete a 200 hour Baptiste inspired registered yoga trainer (RYT) instructor course.